cosmicfilament/React-Redux-Boilerplate/readme.md

 If you are going to use Redux, embrace the single state tree.
 Put UI state there as well, unless it becomes awkward. <sup><span style="font-size:0.6em">(2)</span></sup>

+Regarding thunk middleware: The middleware will call that function with dispatch method itself as the first argument...The action will only reach the reducers once the API request is completed.
+It will also “swallow” such actions so don't worry about your reducers receiving weird function arguments.
+Your reducers will only receive plain object actions—either emitted directly, or emitted by the functions as we just described. <sup><span style="font-size:0.6em">(2)</span></sup>

 Minimize view logic in smart components by extracting it into dumb components. <sup><span style="font-size:0.6em">(3)</span></sup>

 Place all business logic inside action handlers (thunks), selectors and reducers.<sup><span style="font-size:0.6em">(3)</span></sup>

 Application state is the domain of Redux and UI state is the domain of React.<sup><span style="font-size:0.6em">(3)</span></sup>

 ---